rstrotmann/nif/docs/reference/resolve_duplicates.md

 - df:

-  A data frame to remove duplicates from
+  A data frame to resolve duplicates from

 - fields:

-  A character vector of field names to check for duplicates.
-If NULL, defaults to c("USUBJID", "TIME", "ANALYTE") for NIF data.
+  A character vector of field names to identify duplicates.
+These fields are used to group rows that are considered duplicates.

+- dependent_variable:

+  The name of the field to apply the duplicate_function to.
+Defaults to "DV".

 - duplicate_function:

   A function to apply to duplicate values.
 Default is mean.
 The function should take a vector and return a single value.

-- dependent_variable:

-  The name of the field to apply the duplicate_function to.
-Defaults to "DV".

 - na.rm: